10.3.4

 Limits prime minister's power

-• If the prime minister loses the support of the cabinet they will lose their authority and risk being removed from their role.
+• If the Prime Minister loses the support of the Cabinet, they may lose authority and risk resignation or removal.

 Emergencies